E!: News

-E! is one of the few American general-entertainment cable channels that broadcasts a daily news program; its flagship entertainment news program is E!
+E! is one of the few American general-entertainment cable channels that broadcast a daily news program in 2020s; its flagship entertainment news program was E!
 News, which debuted on September 1, 1991.
 The weekday program (which also has an hour-long weekend edition) features stories and gossip about celebrities, and the film, music and television industries, and has been broadcast under various formats since its launch, even being aired live for a time during the mid-2000s.
 It was first hosted by Dagny Hultgreen.
 Steve Kmetko was a host from 1994 to 2002.
 It has been hosted by Terrence Jenkins and Giuliana Rancic since 2012 and 2006, respectively, with Ryan Seacrest (who co-anchored the program from 2006 to 2012) serving as managing editor of the news operation.

 E!
 News was the only entertainment news show on the channel for much of its history until 2006, when the channel launched The Daily 10, hosted by Sal Masekela and Catt Sadler (Debbie Matenopoulos also co-hosted from the show's inception until 2008); the series was cancelled in September 2010 after E! announced that the weekday editions of E!
 News would be expanded to one hour starting on October 25, 2010.

 E! also carried a simulcast of business news channel Bloomberg Television from 2004 to January 2009, when the latter network had expanded its cable and satellite carriage to a level that allowed the discontinuation of the simulcast.

 Outside E!
 News telecasts, the channel runs an E!
 News–branded news ticker displaying entertainment news headlines each half-hour during regular programming; fast-breaking entertainment headlines (such as a celebrity arrest or death) may also be displayed on a ticker, during any program when warranted.

 On August 5, 2020, E! canceled both New York-based shows, along with In the Room, one of the first of many program and employee cuts and staff realignments announced across NBCUniversal that week due to the pandemic.
 The news operation continued to maintain the E!
 News website, and its social media presences.

 Two years later, E! announced that E!
 News would be revived as a late-night entertainment news program and would return to the E! network after a two-year hiatus, with Adrienne Bailon-Houghton and Justin Sylvester (the latter of whom returned to the show for the revival) serving as co-hosts; it premiered on November 14, 2022.